 “The time from a thought to a thing is short.
 You can just manifest something,” explains MakerBot Industries co-founder Bre Pettis of a world for those with one of the stuff printers he helped create.
 “That’s really a change in the way you think when you get a MakerBot.
-You think oh could I make that instead of buy it.
+You think oh could I make that instead of buying it.
 I call it MakerBot goggles, you look at something and you think, could I MakerBot that?”

-There are CNC (computer numerical controlled) machines that work with metal, wood or electronics, but the MakerBot Cupcake CNC prints out plastic and unlike some of the others, it has a very accessible price tag ($750 for a build-it-yourself kit or less if you choose to build it using the open source design files).
+There are CNC (computer numerical controlled) machines that work with metal, wood or electronics, but the MakerBot Cupcake CNC prints out plastic, and unlike some of the others, it has a very accessible price tag ($750 for a build-it-yourself kit or less if you choose to build it using the open-source design files).

-The MakerBot also has a place for you to “shop”; on Thingiverse there are 4000 things to be downloaded and printed, or customized to fit your need.
+The MakerBot also has a place for you to “shop”; on Thingiverse, there are 4000 things to be downloaded and printed, or customized to fit your need.